 would pull them.

-Start by separating your churn into passive and active.
-You cannot manage what you have not measured, and this single split changes where you spend every retention dollar.
-Then attack passive churn with dunning: a smart retry schedule, a card-updater service, and a clean sequence of reminders to update payment details.
+Then attack passive churn with dunning: prevention (pre-dunning, card updater, network tokens), smart decline-code-aware retries timed to paydays, and a clean multi-channel sequence to update payment details.
 This is the fastest, cheapest revenue recovery available to a subscription brand, and it should be running before you touch anything else.
+Aim for the 70 to 80 percent recovery band, not the 47.6 percent median.

 One last operator note.
 Watch the two numbers separately forever, not just once.
 Passive churn creeps back the moment your dunning logic goes stale or your card-updater coverage slips.
 Active churn moves when your product or your competitive position moves.
 Two different dashboards, two different owners, two different cadences.
 The brands that win subscription do not have a lower churn number by luck.
 They have two churn numbers, they know which one each fix touches, and they never confuse the leak they can plug with the value they have to earn.
+This is one of the binding constraints at the $5M to $10M DTC inflection, where subscription economics become a make-or-break factor in whether the business compounds or stalls.

 Fix the churn you can actually win.